 Named-entity Processing for Machine Translation

-In a machine translation task, translation of rare words, e.g. named entities, is a challenging issue.
-Named entities require different approach to be translated.
-Examination of texts translated using neural systems show that translation of named entities yield worse results to compare to common words as a neural system tries to translate them through translating mechanically split subwords and then ‘sticking’ them together, thus generating new words unrelated to original ones.
+In a machine translation task, translation of named entities is a particularly challenging issue.
+Infrequently mentioned named entities contribute to data sparsity even in languages without extensive inflective grammatical processes, but, to be translated correctly, they often require a different approach than is used for translating rare “normal” words.
+Examination of texts translated using neural systems shows that translation of named entities yields worse results compared to regular out-of-vocabulary words.
+By default, the neural system tries to translate named entities the same way it translates all other words: by segmenting their component words into subword tokens, which are processed by the NMT sequence-to-sequence transduction process to generate corresponding output subword tokens, which are then stitched back together to hopefully produce words from the target language.
+But this process doesn’t necessarily work as well for named entities, since they can be formed using very different linguistic processes than those governing the base vocabularies of the source and target languages.
 Table 2a illustrates the issue of translation of named entities.

 Table 2a.
 Illustration of named-entity translation problem.
 Column #1 contain original English sentences, column #2 contain English sentences translated from the respective Latvian sentences.